 - Develops social skills

-- Grows a trust bond between the horse and your child, and the volunteer to child trust
+- Grows a trust bond between the horse and your child, the OTA and volunteers

 - Has a healing power and increases happiness